By Janice St. Onge, president of the Flexible Capital Fund

-“People tend to dismiss small steps because we all want the big fix,” he added, “but several small steps in the right direction can equal one big one, and that’s what Northern Reliability is working for every day.”
+“People tend to dismiss small steps because we all want the big fix,” he added, “but several small steps in the right direction can equal one big one, and that’s what KORE Solutions is working for every day.”

 About the Flexible Capital Fund

 The Flexible Capital Fund, L3C is a Community Development Financial Institution (CDFI) and impact investment fund that provides flexible risk capital in the form of subordinated debt, revenue based financing (also known as royalty financing) and alternative equity structures, to growth-stage companies in Vermont and the region’s food systems, forest products, and clean technology sectors.